loki-one/pokedex-router/README.md

+# Note: The project is created following the steps in the book The Majesty of Vue.js 2.
+Deployment steps are added by me.

 # pokedex-router https://pokemon-router-busy-oribi.cfapps.io/

 > A Vue.js with Vue Router project demonstrating routing, transition, style bindings and basic Vue core functionalities.